Fibre bundle framework for unitary quantum fault tolerance: A geometric picture for unitary evolutions of QECCs

 Now, let $U(t)$ be a unitary evolution and let $(C, w)$ be a codeword in the reference code $C$.
 If we define

 we see that $\eta^{\{U\}}(t)$ is a path in the bundle $\bigvecbund$ which projects via the bundle projection $\pi$ to the path $\gamma(t) = U(t) (C)$ in the base Grassmannian manifold.

-As we saw earlier in Section~\ref{sec:path.Grass}, and because of Corollary~\ref{cor:smoothGrass}, if the one-parameter family of unitaries $U(t)$ is piecewise smooth in $\U{N}$, which is the case for unitary evolutions as defined by Definition~\ref{def:uni_evolution}, then the path $\gamma(t)$ is piecewise smooth in $\Grass$.
+As discussed in Section~\ref{sec:path.Grass}, if the one-parameter family of unitaries $U(t)$ is piecewise smooth in $\U{N}$, which is the case for unitary evolutions, then the path $\gamma(t)$ is piecewise smooth in $\Grass$.
+This is a consequence of Corollary~\ref{cor:smoothGrass}, which states that the action of $\U{N}$ on $\Grass$ is smooth.
 Similarly, the path $\eta^{\{U\}}(t)$ is also piecewise smooth in $\bigvecbund$, because the $\U{N}$ action on $\bigvecbund$ is also smooth.

-\begin{Remark} Unitary evolutions corresponding to fault-tolerant operations, or any unitary evolutions that induce a closed loop in the base Grassmannian manifold, when applied to an initial codeword $(C,w)$, do not necessarily yield closed loops in $\bigvecbund$.
-In general, $f_{U(1)}(C,w) = (C,w')$ for some element $w'$ in $\pi^{-1}(C)$.
-These non-closed loops in the bundle $\bigvecbund$ are precisely the interesting points of this paper and the source of computational power of fault-tolerant protocols. \end{Remark}